chrisbigler/D2LootSim/DEPLOYMENT.md

 ### Common Issues:

-1. **"pip: command not found" Error**:
+1. **"Function Runtimes must have a valid version" Error**:
-   - This happens when Vercel tries to use Node.js runtime instead of Python
+   - This happens when using outdated runtime specifications like `"@vercel/python"`
-   - **FIXED**: The `vercel.json` now explicitly specifies Python runtime
+   - **FIXED**: Removed runtime specification - Vercel auto-detects Python from .py files
-   - If you still see this, ensure your `vercel.json` has `"runtime": "python3.9"`
+   - Modern Vercel doesn't require explicit runtime for Python functions

 2. **Import Errors**:
    - Ensure `DropSim.py` is in the `/api/` directory